-The world's most luxurious airport
+Qatar's Hamad International: World's most luxurious airport?

 Other pieces stop everyone in their tracks.

 Like "Lamp Bear" by subversive Swiss artist Urs Fischer -- a giant, surreal, yellow teddy bear sitting under a black lamp.
-It's such an arresting sight in the main departure hall that there's a near-constant knot of people in front of it, grabbing selfie shots.
+It's such an arresting sight in the main departure hall that, pre-pandemic at least, attracted a near-constant knot of people, grabbing selfie shots.

 Deeper in, by the far departure gates is another eye-catching piece of radical modern art.
 "SMALL LIE" by celebrated New York pop artist KAWS is a new addition, installed in March 2018 in an operation that involved removing an entire wall of the airport.